ISCPIF/viabilitree/example/population/src/main/scala/fr/iscpif/population/READMEpopulation.md

 Package **population** contains 4 files:
 * This READMEpopulation.md file
 * Population.scala: class declaration for the dynamics of the population growth model.
 * PopulationViability.scala: declaration of the viability problem and computation of the viability kernel.
 There are several way to compute a viability kernel (with a function; directly).
-There is an example of the syntax mandatory if you entend to use [openmole].
+There is an example of the syntax mandatory if you intend to use [openmole].
 See in text at the [OpenMole section](#OpenMOLE)
 * PopulationApproximation.scala: an example of a learning function (learning the true viability kernel from its indicator function)

 ## Viability of the population growth model